nachobot/Let_the_Free_Times_Roll_BT/README.md

 # Let_the_Free_Times_Roll_BT
 An A Cloud Guru Maker Lab -
 Let the Free Times Roll - Using AWS Continuous Deployment tools.

 Manually uploading and deploying code to update applications is a thing of the past.
-Using AWS tools like CodePipeline, CodeBuild, & S3 students will build a system that allows them to write and push code that triggers seamless and automatic deployments.
+Using AWS tools like CodePipeline, Code Build, & S3 students will build a system that allows them to write and push code that triggers seamless and automatic deployments.
 Students will also setup an email notification that is sent to developers if a status change is made in the build process using CloudWatch & SNS.
 Let the free times roll with Continuous Deployments.

 Prepared by [Brock Tubre](https://brocktubre.com) 2018